needle-mirror/com.unity.transport/Documentation~/workflow-client-server.md

 ### ClientBehaviour.cs

-You still define a `UdpNetworkDriver` but instead of having a list of connections we now only have one.
+You still define a `NetworkDriver` but instead of having a list of connections we now only have one.
 There is a `Done` flag to indicate when we are done, or in case you have issues with a connection, you can exit quick.

 **Filename**: [_Assets\Scripts\ClientBehaviour.cs_](samples/clientbehaviour.cs.md)